 The NICE low back pain guidelines (2016) suggest manual therapy for managing acute LBP within a treatment package, which includes exercise with or without psychological therapy.

 Patients with chronic LBP receiving multidisciplinary treatments experience less pain and disability than those receiving usual care or physical treatment (Cochrane 2017).
 A combined physical and psychological programme which incorporated a cognitive behavioural approach for people with persistent LBP was beneficial.
-If an individual is feeling anxious or depressed this will amplify or increase a person perception of pain.
+If an individual is feeling anxious or depressed this will increase a person’s perception of pain.
 Factors associated with chronic LBP are job dissatisfaction, depression and fear avoidance behaviour.
-So addressing how you think and feel about your back pain and introduce pain management strategies can help with symptom control.
+Therefore addressing how you think and feel about your back pain and introduce pain management strategies can help with symptom control.

 If you choose to see an osteopath they will provide hands on treatment aimed to reduce pressure onto your lower back.
 The osteopath will address the whole posture to get other areas moving more freely (typically upper back and hips) to optimise the body’s natural healing processes.
 Our osteopaths will use a combination of muscular stretching, joint articulations and joint manipulations techniques (only when appropriate) to increase movement and reduce pain.
-You will be advised on how best to self manage your symptoms.
-Be given both muscular stretching and strengthening exercises and basic nutrition and hydration advice.
+Furthermore you will be advised on how best to self manage your symptoms.
+Be given both muscular stretching and strengthening exercises, basic nutrition and hydration advice.

 From an osteopath perspective the prognosis for patients with acute low back pain is 3-6 weeks.
 Patients with chronic low back pain may take longer to recover depending on the individual.
 However, in both cases having a structured rehabilitation plan to enable you to take control of your own tensions would be worthwhile.

 If you choose to see your GP they may prescribe medications to help reduce your pain.
-These can be oral non-steroidal anti-inflammatory drugs (NSAIDs) with or without gastroprotective medication.
+These can be oral non-steroidal anti-inflammatory drugs (NSAIDs), prescribed with or without gastroprotective medication.
 Weak opioids (with or without paracetamol) only if an NSAID is not suitable or has been previously ineffective (NICE 2016).

 NICE (2016) guidelines suggest radiofrequency denervation for people with chronic low back pain could be considered if non-surgical treatment has not worked for them.
-NICE suggested not to use electrotherapies: ultrasound, electrical nerve simulation (PENS), transcutaneous electrical nerve simulation (TENS), interferential therapy, acupuncture or orthotics for managing low back pain as there is a lack of evidence to support the effectiveness of these treatments.
+NICE have suggested not to use electrotherapies: ultrasound, electrical nerve simulation (PENS) and transcutaneous electrical nerve simulation (TENS).
+Moreover interferential therapy, acupuncture or orthotics for managing low back pain as there is a lack of evidence to support the effectiveness of these treatments.